Fl1s/Fl1s/README.md

 > <p>
 >   <i>
 >     My name is Max, and I am a Java developer.
-I'm currently in college and spend several hours a day learning new technology stacks or working on my own projects.
-Now I'm learning Jenkins Soon I will move on to Kafka, and later I'll be honing my skills on pet projects.
+I'm currently in college and spend several hours a day learning new technology stacks.
+Now I'm working with microservices, soon I'll be honing my skills on pet projects =]
 >   </i>
 > </p>